mrirecon/bart-workshop/doc/quick-install.md

 See the [README](https://github.com/mrirecon/bart/blob/master/README) for full installation instructions, including Windows support.

-These instructions are for [BART version 0.3.00](https://github.com/mrirecon/bart/releases/tag/v0.3.00).
-Newer versions of BART may use slightly different syntax, e.g. `CUDA_BASE` instead of `cuda.top`
+These instructions are for [BART version 0.3.01](https://github.com/mrirecon/bart/releases/tag/v0.3.01).
+Newer versions of BART may require slightly different instructions.

 ### Install the required dependencies.
 For Linux,